zacharykowal/BuyMe-Auctions/README.md

 # BuyMe Auctions

-This project was created using Java, JSP, and MySQL to simulate the operations of an auction website similar to eBay.
+This project was created using Java, JSP, HTML, and MySQL to simulate the operations of an auction website similar to eBay.
 There are three different types of users: admins, customer reps, and regular end users.
 Each type of user can interact with the website in a number of ways.

 ## Admins
 - Create new customer rep accounts